 The day starts opp with an early 5 am pick up from your hostel/hotel in Cusco.

-I fumbled into the pickup van and I then slept for another hour and a half while the van drives along highway 3S, before you suddenly take off the highway onto a gravel road that results in no more sleep and a rather bumpy road, half waken will you pass through some remote villages, stunning carved potato terraces, similar to the rice terraces found in Asia.
+I fumbled into the pickup van, and I then slept for another hour and a half while the truck drives along highway 3S, before you suddenly take off the highway onto a gravel road that results in no more sleep and a rather bumpy road, half waken will you pass through some remote villages, stunning carved potato terraces, similar to the rice terraces found in Asia.

 But already on the newly constructed parking lot will see evidence of the Rainbow Mountain being close by, actually next to where the van parks are the much smaller example of the Rainbow Mountain.

 I’m very used to high altitude hikes, so for me, it only took 20minitues to cover the 150m (492ft) up altitude climb.
 The other people in my group used around 40miniutes.

 So while I reached the top on my own, so could I enjoy complete solitude for 20miniutes with a fantastic view of the rainbow mountain before the rest of my group of 5 arrived.

 On a completely clear day, would I have been able to enjoy the view of the Ausangate Glacier at 6375m (20,915 ft) from up here.